Mazelt/android-opprfpsi/README.md

 # Android OPPRF-PSI Project

-This android project implements the ACT-App prototype that was evaluated in the thesis.
+This android project implements the ACT-App prototype that was evaluated in the paper [Circuit-based PSI for Covid-19 Risk Scoring](https://www.computer.org/csdl/proceedings-article/ipccc/2021/09679360/1AjTpCJji6c) by Reichert, Pazelt and Scheuermann [PDF](https://eprint.iacr.org/2021/1475).
 OPPRF-PSI pre-built library and header files are required to build the app.

 The code has some remains from a NDK-boilerplate project from Android